techymaj/techymaj/README.md

 # Techymaj - Embracing Purposeful Innovation 🚀

-## The things we do on purpose, We tend to repeat! 💡🔁
+## The things we do on purpose, we tend to repeat! 💡🔁

 ### My Stats:
 Check out my GitHub streak! 📈🔥